 2. Make a list

-Back to the “relationship stuff,” the key is connection: “Cold calls are really, really hard,” Goodwin confirms.
+The relationship is key to connection: “Cold calls are really, really hard,” Goodwin says.
 Go with the people you know; it’s less daunting.

 3. Make a script

-Writing out what to say can also make fundraising less daunting.
+Writing out what to say can make fundraising less intimidating.
 Provide as many specifics as possible — it adds legitimacy to your cause.
-Consider this framework for how to ask for donations wording:
+Consider this framework for how to ask for donations:

 SEE IT IN ACTION: